An Energy-Based Mechanism for Compositional Behavior: Results

-The goal of the fast unit is therefore to output $\bv{y}_k$.
-Denoting $\bv{c}(\bv{x}_{k-1} , \bv{u}_k)$ by $\bv{c}_k$, this is obtained with the dynamics (in vector form) \beq \eeq where $\subscr{\tau}{g} \ll \subscr{\tilde\tau}{g} $ are time-scale constants.
-The first dynamics corresponds to the input layer in Fig.~\ref{fig:figure2}C. In the figure, following Eq.~[\ref{eq:gradient_bio}], the $i$-th input neuron receives the projected scalar quantity $\Pi_i(\states{k})\bv{w}_k$, where $\Pi_i(\states{k})$ is the $i$-th row of $\Pi_i(\states{k})$.
-The globally exponentially stable input dynamics converges to the equilibrium $\bar{\bv{a}} = \Pi(\states{k-1}) \bv{w}_k$ and neural variables from this layer feed the second dynamics.
-This dynamics corresponds to the intermediate/hidden layer in Fig.~\ref{fig:figure2}C, featuring a logarithmic activation function.
-This dynamics, also globally exponentially stable, converges to the equilibrium $\bar{\bv{b}} = \ln(\bv{a})$.
-The hidden neural variables feed the last dynamics.
-This corresponds to the output of the fast unit.
-Since the input and hidden layers are faster than the output layer due to time-scale separation, the output variables globally exponentially converge to $\bar{\bv{y}} = -\eps^{-1}\Pi(\states{k-1})^\top\left(\ln(\Pi(\states{k-1}) \bv{w}_k)+ \bv{c}_k\right)$.
-This in fact coincides with $\bv{y}_k$ from Eq.~[\ref{eqn:gradient_discrete}], the desired network output.
+where $\subscr{\tau}{g} \ll \subscr{\tilde\tau}{g} $ are time-scale constants.
+In the figure, following Eq.~\ref{eq:gradient_bio_a}, the neuron $a_i$ receives the projected scalar quantity $\Pi_i(\states{k-1})\bv{w}$, where $\Pi_i(\states{k-1})$ is the $i$-th row of $\Pi(\states{k-1})$.
+The globally exponentially stable dynamics in Eq.~\ref{eq:gradient_bio_a} converges to the equilibrium $\bar{\bv{a}} = \Pi(\states{k-1}) \bv{w}$ and the neural variables from this layer feed the second layer in Eq.~\ref{eq:gradient_bio_b}.
+This dynamics, featuring a logarithmic activation function, is also globally exponentially stable and converges to $\ln(\bv{a})$.
+The last dynamics in Eq.~\ref{eq:gradient_bio_c} is slower than the layers in Eq.~\ref{eq:gradient_bio_a}--\ref{eq:gradient_bio_b} due to time-scale separation.
+Therefore, the $\bv{y}$ variables globally exponentially converge to the desired $\bar{\bv{y}}$ defined in Eq.~\ref{eqn:gradient_discrete}.
+The dependence of the synaptic matrix $\Pi$ on the state shows the presence of context-dependent synaptic couplings in the circuit (Fig.~\ref{fig:figure2}C).
+In neural systems, context-dependent modulation might arise from multiplicative (Sigma--Pi-type) interactions between contextual variables and inputs~\cite{BM-CK:89,CK-TP:92,DL-CW-SG-DC:20}.
+At the cellular level, dendritic mechanisms have long been suggested to support context-dependent computations~\cite{ML-MH:05}.
+It is believed that related forms of state-dependent modulation might also emerge from neuron--glia interactions, whereby astrocytes regulate synaptic efficacy based on local network activity~\cite{GP-MN-AA:09}.

-The output neural variable, $\bar{\bv{y}}$, depends on the current state of the agent, $\bv{x}_{k-1}$, and to stress this aspect we left the dependency of $\Pi$ on $\bv{x}_{k-1}$.
-This highlights that the computations carried out by \ModelNet~fast unit are contextual and depend on the agent state.
-In natural neural circuits, these contextual computations might be implemented at the dendritic level, for instance through Sigma–Pi–type computations posited in cortical circuit models~\cite{JF-DB:82,DR-JM:87,BM-CK:89,BM:93,PP_BM:01,DL-CW-SC-DC:20,CK-TP:92}.
-In artificial neural networks, these computations can be implemented via neuromorphic circuits~\cite{DK-CK-AT-BO-FS-PF:25}.
+The output of the fast unit feeds the slow unit, implementing the softmax in Eq.~\ref{eq::FreeNet} and returning the weights.
+The circuit (Fig.~\ref{fig:figure2}\textit{C}) leverages a neural implementation of the softmax that has been argued to exhibit elements of biological plausibility~\cite{MS-JO:22}.
+The slow unit dynamics is